mikimowski/Assembly/README.md

 </br>
 Module implements C function:
 uint64_t euron(uint64_t n, char const \*prog);
-prog parameter's is a string which describes set of operations which are realized using stack.
+prog parameter's is a string which describes set of operations which are performed using stack.
 </br>
 Eurons work <b>concurrently</b> - each euron is started by different thread.